Rahulcdry07/PDF2JSON/docs/INTEGRATION_EXAMPLES.md

 # Integration Examples

-This document provides practical examples for integrating `pdf2json-dsr` into other projects.
+This document provides practical examples for integrating `estimatex-dsr` into other projects.

 ## Table of Contents